Efficient and robust multi-task learning in the brain with modular latent primitives: Appendix

+In MoLaP, after pre-training, all connections in the recurrent weight matrix were frozen and only input and readout weights were allowed to change.
+Task-specific input and readout weights were trained for tasks T1-9.\\

-We set the learning rate at $\alpha=1e-3$ for all networks, the batch size at 200 trials, the scaling factor at $g=1.5$, the $L2$-norm weight regularization parameter at 1e-5, the activity regularization parameter at 1e-7, and the number of iterations at 200.
-The weights in the recurrent weight matrix, $\textbf{W}_{rec}$ (\autoref{eq:Eq.1}), were initially drawn from the standard normal distribution and scaled by a factor of $\frac{g}{\sqrt{N}}$.
+For task-training in MoLaP, we set the learning rate at $\alpha=1e-2$ for all networks, the batch size at 200 trials, the scaling factor at $g=1.5$, the $L2$-norm weight regularization parameter at 1e-5, the activity regularization parameter at 1e-7, and the number of iterations at 200.
+Task-training in separate networks and with DNI only differed in that we set the learning rate at $\alpha=3e-3$ which we found worked best.\\

+Across all approaches, the weights in the recurrent weight matrix, $\textbf{W}_{rec}$ (\autoref{eq:Eq.1}), were initially drawn from the standard normal distribution and scaled by a factor of $\frac{g}{\sqrt{N}}$.
 The input weights, $\textbf{W}_{in}$, were also initially drawn from the standard normal distribution and scaled by a factor of $\frac{1}{\sqrt{N_{in}}}$ with $N_{in}$ varying by task.
 Each input unit also received an independent white noise input, $\boldsymbol{\eta}^{i}$, with zero mean and a standard deviation of $\sigma=0.002$.
 Output weights, $\textbf{W}_{out}$, were also initially drawn from the standard normal distribution and multiplied by a factor of $\frac{1}{\sqrt{N_{out}}}$ with $N_{out}$ varying by task.